 For now you can ski Deer Valley, The Canyons and Park City all from one

-beautiful ski in ski out hotel.
+beautiful ski in ski out hotel and a short shuttle.
 Then move over to Little and Big Cottonwood

 Canyons for more skiing at Snowbird and Alta, Solitude and Brighton.
 Then you